surniaulula/wpsso/readme.txt

 	* Added a new private `WpssoSchemaSingle::add_or_replace_data()` method.
 	* Refactoted the `WpssoSchemaSingle::get_offer_data()` method.
 	* Refactored the 'wpsso_json_data_https_schema_org_product' filter hook by moving its code to a new `WpssoSchemaSingle::add_product_data()` method.
+	* Refactored the `SucomNotice` class to improve getting and storing notices.
 	* Removed the `$mod` argument from the `WpssoSchema::add_offers_data()` and `WpssoSchema::add_offers_aggregate_data()` methods.
 * **Requires At Least**
 	* PHP v7.2.